kodecocodes/swift-algorithm-club/Two-Sum Problem/README.markdown

 }
 ```

-The `twoSumProblem()` function takes as parameters the array `a` with the numbers, which it assumes is sorted, and `k`, the sum we're looking for.
+As in the first solution, the `twoSumProblem()` function takes as parameters the array `a` with the numbers and `k`, the sum we're looking for.
 If there are two numbers that add up to `k`, the function returns a tuple containing their array indices.
 If not, it returns `nil`.
+The main difference is that `a` is assumed to be sorted.

 To test it, copy the code into a playground and add the following: